BHX2/BottlenoseDB/README.md

 ###Roadmap

 1. Implement persistence via pickling as well as export/import to plain text files
-2. Implement tabbed autocompletion using *(py)readline* & *rlcompleter*
-3. Polish CLI interface: add intro, help, colors, tables, benchmarks, etc
-4. Implement logging, data backup, and undo functionality
+2. Implement logging, data backup, and undo functionality
-5. Experiment with rule-based artificial cognition
+3. Experiment with rule-based artificial cognition
+4. More rigorous testing and benchmarking